equinor/pyscal/docs/usage.rst

 which will print a table that can be included in an Eclipse simulation.
 There are more parameters to adjust, check the corresponding API.
-Instead of corey, you can find a corresponding function for a LET-parametrization, or perhaps another capillary pressure function.
+Instead of Corey, you can find a corresponding function for a LET-parametrization, or perhaps another capillary pressure function.
 Also adjust the parameter ``h`` to obtain a finer resolution on the saturation scale.

-The output from the code above:
+The output from the code above is:

 .. code-block:: console